Pre-Departure Student Guide

 Your flight information

-It is very important that you share your flight details with the admissions office at least one month before arrival so we know when you are arriving.
-The best thing to do is to forward us your flight confirmation when you book your flight.
+It is very important that you share your flight details with your enrollment advisor and campus staff by August 1st, so we know when you are arriving.
+The best thing to do is to forward your flight confirmation to [email protected] when you book your flight.
 We are also happy to help book the flight for you, so feel free to reach out to your local office for help.
 Please book your flight for daytime arrival to New York (6am-8pm) so your roommates and staff can be awake to give you a warm welcome!

 Your arrival in the USA

-When you first get off the plane, you might feel a little lost and disoriented.
-Don’t worry, this happens to everyone.
+If you are traveling alone, when you first get off the plane you might feel a little lost and disoriented.
+Don’t worry, this happens to everyone!
 Airports have good systems in place and it is relatively easy to find your way around.
 This is what you’ll do:

 1. Go through immigration